dbos-inc/dbos-transact-ts/packages/confluent-kafka-receive/README.md

 ## Sending Messages

-Sending Kafka messages is done directly using the KafkaJS library.
+Sending Kafka messages is done directly using the Confluent client's KafkaJS-compatible API.
 You can wrap the message send call in a DBOS Step to make it reliable.

 ```ts